SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_accel5_bma400/README.md

 ## Summary ##

-This project aims to show the hardware driver that is used to interface with the BMA400 Sensor via APIs of GSDK.
+This project aims to show the hardware driver that is used to interface with the BMA400 Sensor using Silicon Labs platform.
 This driver is based on [BMA400 Sensor API](https://github.com/BoschSensortec/BMA400-API) from Bosch Sensortec.

 The BMA400 is the first real ultra-low power acceleration sensor that minimizes power consumption without compromising performance.